Get 5% OFF + a Free Item for Life

 Tenderness

 These cuts are no filet mignon.
-While they offer great flavor, they are a little tough to chew.
+While they offer great flavor, they’re a little tough to chew.

-You can tenderize these cuts with a mallet and by marinating in olive oil and citrus overnight.
+You can tenderize these cuts with a mallet or by marinating them in olive oil and citrus juice overnight.

 People use these cuts of meat for similar purposes.
-You’ll find them in fajitas, London broils, in a stir fry, etc. One isn’t necessarily better than the other; it depends on how flavorful and tender you want the dish to be.
+You’ll find them in fajitas, London broils, stir-fries, etc. One isn’t necessarily better than the other; it just depends on how flavorful and tender you want the dish to be.

 Best Cooking Practices for Each